-As discussed in Note 4 - Water and Land Assets, in August 2015, the Company identified 640 acres of land and 312 FLCC shares as held for sale.
+- As discussed in Note 4 Water and Land Assets, in August 2015, the Company sold its remaining farm portfolio.
+The Company recognized a loss of \$22.1 million. - As discussed in Note 4 Water and Land Assets, in August 2014, the Company identified 640 acres of land and 512 FLCC shares as held for sale.
 As a result the Company recorded a loss of approximately \$400,000.
-As discussed in Note 4 - Water and Land Assets, in August 2014, the Company completed sales of approximately 1,886 acres of land and a 312 FLCC shares as held for sale.
-As a result the Company recorded a gain of \$1,300,000.
-As discussed in Note 5 - Participating Interests in Export Water, in July 2014, the Land Board relinquished its approximately \$2.4 million of CAA interests to the Company as part of the settlement of the 2011 lawsuit filed by the Company and the District against the Land Board.
-As a result, during the fourth quarter of the fiscal year ended August 31, 2014 the Company recorded a gain on the extinguishment of participating interests of the CAA of approximately \$832,100. c) d)
+As discussed in Note 4 Water and Land Assets, in August 2014, the Company completed sales of approximately 1,886 acres of land and 2,982 FLCC shares.
+The Company recognized a gain of \$1,300,000.
+As discussed in Note 5 Participating Interests in Export Water, in July 2014, the Land Board relinquished its approximately \$2.4 million of CAA interests to the Company as part of the settlement of the 2011 lawsuit filed by the Company and the District against the Land Board.
+As a result, during the fourth quarter of the fiscal year ended August 31, 2014 the Company recorded a gain on the extinguishment of participating interests of the CAA of approximately \$832,100.